-- "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+- If your covered drug costs less than the copayment amount listed in the chart, you will pay that lower price for the drug.
+You pay either the full price of the drug or the copayment amount, whichever is lower. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.4 for information about when we will cover a prescription filled at an out-of-network pharmacy.